 “It’s not only about a job now, it’s about a career, and about the example they’re setting for their kids,” Superintendent Traci Berry says.
 “Because we know that people who drop out of school, their kids are more likely to drop out as well.”

 If you missed NewsHour last weekend we have some other stories you can catch up on.
 Last week we looked at the debate surrounding some of Austin’s Confederate monuments.
 That story is in the video below.
 We also highlighted An Eastside Education, KLRU’s first-ever digital news project, which follows Austin’s Eastside Memorial High School as students, parents and administrators work to meet state accountability for the first time in over 10 years and keep their school doors open.
 You can watch An Eastside Education here.

-KLRU News Briefs air locally during PBS NewsHour Weekend, every Saturday and Sunday evening at 6:30pm.
-Our Sunday story is part of KLRU’s American Graduate initiative, which is aimed at increasing awareness around the dropout crisis in Central Texas.
+KLRU News Briefs air locally every Saturday and Sunday evening at 6:30 during PBS NewsHour Weekend.
+Sunday’s story and An Eastside Education are part of KLRU’s American Graduate initiative, which is aimed at increasing awareness around the dropout crisis in Central Texas.

 Do you have an American Graduate story idea?
 We’d love to hear from you!
 Email us at CivicSummit@klru.org, post a comment, or tweet at us using #amgradtx.